Review the information below to make sure you are all set for your ceremony.

 "I pledge to explore and take into account the social and environmental consequences of any job I consider and will try to improve these aspects of any organization for which I work."

-Once you have been gowned, you will then line up in the student procession on the second floor of the Student Centre.
+Once you have been gowned, you line up in the student procession on the second floor of the Student Centre.

 After the ceremony, you can take photos with your family and friends on our beautiful campus or in front of backdrops in the Student Centre.
-Note: The International Flag wall will be hung at the Student Centre, facing the river.
+The Flags representing the countries of the International students that are graduating in 2026 will be hung at the Student Centre, facing the river.

 You MUST return your gown and hood by 12:30 p.m. for morning ceremonies or 4:30 p.m. for afternoon ceremonies, before picking up your degree.

-Your degree will be available for pickup at the Event Space in the Student Centre after the ceremony.
+Your degree will be available for pick-up at the Event Space in the Student Centre following the ceremony after you return your gown.
 Make sure to bring your student card or a piece of photo ID.

 While in the Event Space, head over to the Alumni table to meet the Alumni Engagement & Services team.
 They will welcome you to the Alumni family, gift you your alumni pin, and help get you connected with the Trent Alumni Perks app to unlock all of your new exclusive discounts and benefits.